 LED tape is a thin, flexible circuit board populated with small, single LEDs.
-It is straightforward to use and simple to install thanks to the 3M branded self-adhesive on the back.
-It can add powerful, modern task or ambient lighting to any part of your home or commercial premises.
+It is straightforward to use, and simple to install thanks to the 3M branded self-adhesive on the back.
+It can add a powerful, modern task or ambient lighting to any part of your home or commercial premises.

 We cut our LED tape to your exact length requirements and solder wires onto the end of the strip, for free, to make sure that you never have to buy more than you need.
 So, feel free to take advantage of this service!

 LED Strip Lights installations can seem complicated, to begin with, so please feel free to call or email us if you need any guidance or help with selecting the right product for you.